 Some Core Principles for Good Legal Design

-Content, visual composition, and tech interactions should be created following user requirements, key principles, and behavioral strategies.
+When you choose what content, visual composition, and tech interactions of your innovation — you should be following user requirements, key principles, and behavioral strategies.

 User Behaviors and Mental Models